mkv25-games/ascension/server/README.md

 ## Releasing

-Deployments will eventually be triggered automatically by merging to `main/master` using the `deploy-server.yml` workflow.
+Deployments will eventually be triggered automatically by merging to `main` or `master` using the `deploy-server.yml` workflow.

 The workflow is:
 - Build and Test